daisukelab/ml-sound-classifier/README.md

 The competition itself have provided dataset as usual, then all the work have done with dataset's static recorded samples.
 Unlike competition, this project is developed as working code/exsample to record live audio and classify in realtime.

+## Application Pull Requests/Reports are Welcome!

+If you implemented on your mobile app, or any embedded app like detecting sound of door open/close and make notification with Raspberry Pi, I really appreciate if you could let me know.
+Or you can pull-request your application, post as an issue here.
+You can also reach me via [twitter](https://twitter.com/nizumical).

 ## 1. Running Classifier

 ### Requirements